Skip to content

 Macro

-• Inflation expectations ticked up last week.
-One-year breakeven rates rose to 3.24% and have effectively been tracking oil prices.
-Two-year breakeven rates were 2.96%, also up on the week.
-Finally, five-year breakeven rates are 2.68% and have been hovering between 2.60% and 2.70% for the last two months.
+• Inflation expectations were up a touch last week.
+One-year breakeven rates are currently at 2.91%, down 21 basis points (bps) on the week and have effectively been tracking oil prices.
+This is also the lowest level for one-year breakeven rates since January 21 of this year.
+Two-year breakeven rates are 2.77%, down 12 bps on the week.
+Finally, five-year breakeven rates are 2.62%, down 8 bps on the week, and they have been hovering between 2.60% and 2.70% for the last three months.
 These numbers represent the bond market’s pricing of annualized inflation out one, two and five years.

 • On the currency front, we are expecting the US dollar to be essentially flat for the year despite the recent volatility.
-The US Dollar Index (DXY) is trading at US$97.84 and is in the middle of its 12-month range, defined as US$96‒US$100.
+The US Dollar Index (DXY) is trading at US$99.44, near the highs of its 12-month range, defined as US$96‒US$100.

 Equities

-• We reiterate our “broadening” call on equities and emphasize our bullish call on small- and mid-cap names in the United States; we also continue to favor emerging market (EM) equities and Japan.
-Additionally, the risk/reward profile of the Magnificent Seven (Mag 7) names (Alphabet, Amazon, Apple, Meta Platforms, Microsoft, Nvidia and Tesla) is more appealing today versus the start of the year.
-The earnings estimate for the S&P 500 Index now sits at US$331.81, up about US$4 in the last week, and this represents y/y EPS growth of 20%, above the high end of our earlier forecast.
-Earnings estimates have steadily ticked up all year, and in the long term, earnings drive stock pricesnot geopolitics.
+• We reiterate our “broadening” call on equities and emphasize our bullish call on US small- and mid-cap stocks and continue to favor emerging market equities and Japan.
+Additionally, risk/reward in the Magnificent 7 names looks more appealing today versus the start of the year.
+The earnings estimate for the S&P 500 Index is currently at US$337.76, up another dollar on the week, and represents Y/Y EPS growth of 15%, above the high end of our forecast.
+The tape is now 22x 2026 estimates, cheaper than at the start of the year.
+Earnings estimates have steadily ticked up all year and in the long term, earnings drive stock prices—not geopolitics.

 Fixed income

-• We expect short-duration fixed income mandates and corporate credit to perform better than cash this year.
-Considering our views on US 10-year Treasury yields, we do not expect duration to be a significant driver of total return this year.
+• We expect short duration fixed income mandates and corporate credit to outperform cash again this year.
+Considering our views on US 10-year yields, we do not expect duration to be a significant driver of total return this year.
 Rather, all-in yield capture seems to be the play, although recent spread widening might create an opportunity for additional total return.
-For now, our approach is to clip coupons.
+Our approach would be to clip coupons.

-• Credit spreads have made big moves in the last few weeks.
-Investment-grade (IG) spreads (one-year/three-year option-adjusted spreads, or OAS) were hovering at 53, essentially flat during last week.
-High-yield (HY) spreads, as proxied by the Bloomberg US Corporate HY OAS, were 268 bps over Treasuries, four bps tighter on the week.
+• Credit spreads have made big moves (tightening) in the last two months.
+Investment-grade (IG) spreads (one-year/three-year option-adjusted spreads, or OAS) are now only 74 bps over Treasuries, and high-yield (HY) spreads, as proxied by the Bloomberg US Corporate HY OAS, are now 268 bps over.

-• Historically, when IG credit spreads trade 200 bps over Treasuries, forward returns for the Bloomberg US Aggregate Bond Index have been positive.
-Rick Polsinello, Senior Market Strategist-Fixed Income at Franklin Templeton Institute, tells us that when spreads reached those levels, the US Aggregate index has had median forward returns out three months of 1.92%, out six months of 4.19%, out nine months of 4.75% and out 12 months of 3.97%.
-Spreads are not there, obviously, but if they trade to that level, bonds become more attractive.
+• Historically, when IG credit spreads have traded 200 bps over, forward returns for the Bloomberg US Aggregate Bond Index have been positive.
+According to analysis by Rick Polsinello, Franklin Templeton Institute Senior Market Strategist-Fixed Income, the US Aggregate Index has median forward returns out three months of 1.92%, out six months of 4.19%, out nine months of 4.75% and out 12 months of 3.97%.
+The market is not there obviously, but if it trades there, we would consider buying.

-• Similarly, when HY credit spreads trade at 600 bps over Treasuries, forward returns have been positive out three months with a median return of 12.82%, out six months with 22.35%, out nine months, with 26.75% and out 12 months with 29.98%.
-Again, the market is not there, but I would be ready to act if it trades there.
+• Similarly, when HY credit spreads have traded 600 bps over Treasuries, forward returns have been positive out three months, with a median return of 12.82%, out six months 22.35%, out nine months 26.75%, and out 12 months 29.98%.
+Again, the market is not there yet, but we would be ready to act if it trades there.

 • We are bullish on municipal bonds and find taxable-equivalent yields to be attractive, along with robust fundamentals.
-Importantly, municipal bonds can offer diversification benefits relative to most fixed income mandates.
-Consider whether you could benefit from muni exposure in taxable accounts.
+Importantly, municipal bonds can offer diversification benefits relative to most taxable fixed income mandates.
+Consider using some cash to add muni exposure in taxable accounts.
+Have a read of our latest piece on municipal bonds here “Municipal bonds are back.”

 Sentiment

-• Bull markets peak on euphoria.
+• Bull markets typically peak on euphoria.
 We are a long way from that.

 I will continue to analyze the markets and will offer insights again next week.